jzhao0802/palab/univariate_stats.md

 ## Function
 * For columns prefixed with "o_", no stats should be calculated.
-* For categorical variables, produce `univarate_stats_categorical.csv` with following columns:
-  * _Variable_: Name of the categorical variable.
-  * _NonMissing_: Number of non-missing observations.
-  * _NonMissingPerc_: Percentage of non-missing observations.
-  * _Missing_: Number of missing observations.
-  * _MissingPerc_: Percentage of missing observations.
-  * _Levels_: Number of categories or levels.
-* For categorical variables, produce `univariate_freq_categorical.csv`.
+* For categorical variables, produce `univariate_stats_categorical.csv`.
 This is a full frequency table containing all levels for all variables with the following columns:
   * _Variable_: Name of the categorical variable.
-  * _Level_: The value of the level in that variable.
+  * _Level_: The value of the level in that variable
+    * Each variable should have at least 2 special levels.
+      * First is a level called "NonMissing".
+This row will contain aggregated stats on all the non-missing levels in that variable.
+      * Second is a level called "Missing".
+This row will contains stats on all the missing observations for that variable.
+  * _NumLevels_: This is the number of different levels in that variable.
+This value will be repeated for all rows with that variable.
   * _Count_: Count of observations which have this variable equal to this level.
   * _Percentage_: Percentage of observations which have this variable equal to this level.
 * For numerical variables, produce `univarate_stats_numerical.csv` with following columns: